Distributionally robust inventory control when demand is a martingale: Main results

 \begin{theorem} For all $U,b > 0$ and $\mu \in (0,U)$, the sequence of stochastic processes $\lbrace {\mathcal M}^T(\alpha)_{0 \leq \alpha \leq 1}, T \geq 1 \rbrace$ converges weakly to the process ${\mathcal M}^{\infty}(\alpha)_{0 \leq \alpha \leq 1}$ on the space $D\left([0,1],\ \bbr^2\right)$ under the $J_1$ topology. \end{theorem}

 We note that Theorem\ \ref{weakconvergethm1} reveals several qualitative insights into the corresponding dynamics.
-For example, it provides simple analytical formulas for how (in a worst-case setting) the production and demand both ramp up over time, and demonstrates that the limiting probability that obsolescence \emph{ever} occurs (again in such a worst-case setting) equals $1 - \gamma$.
+For example, it provides simple analytical formulas for how (in a worst-case setting) the production and demand both ramp up over time, and demonstrates that the limiting probability that obsolescence \emph{ever} occurs (again in such a worst-case setting) equals $1 - \gamma$. \\ A different lens through which one can gain further insight into Theorem\ \ref{mainmart1} follows by observing that for certain values of $b$ and $\mu$, several quantities appearing in our main results simplify considerably. \begin{observation}.
+When $b = 1$ and $\mu = \frac{k U}{T+1}$ for some $k \in [1,T]$, $A^T_j = \frac{U (j + 1)}{T}$ for $j \in [-1,T]$, and $\Lambda^T = T + 1 - k$.
+For $t \in [1,\Lambda^T]$, $D^T_t = \frac{k U}{T + 1 - t}$,